bbc/psammead/scripts/talos/README.md

 ## When a Talos PR gets conflicts how can I rebase/recreate it?

+[]

-## Does it auto-update itself with the latest branch?
-If not why not do this on a cron?
-Why only update Talos PRs and not ALL branches every n hours?
+## Does Talos auto-update itself with the latest branch?

+Talos only runs on latest therefore does not need to.

-## does Talos handle the package bumping and changelog?
+## Does Talos handle the package bumping and changelog?

 Yes.
 When you make a Psammead component change you publish a new version of it.

+When these changes are published, Talos will find where the compnents are used across Psammead and will bump them, increasing the version number, then writes a changelog, makes a branch and creates a pull request.

+Developers and testers need to review, test and merge the PR.

-## how does it treat Release Candidate, alpha, beta and v0.X package versions?
+## How does Talos treat Release Candidate, alpha, beta and v0.X package versions?

 []

-## when Psammead is up to date how do I pull changes through to Simorgh?
+## When Psammead is up to date how do I pull changes through to Simorgh?

-[]
+The package versions need to be manually updated in Simorgh, then run ``npm install`` in your CLI.

 ## I don't see why I wouldn't want to try to update everything, how do I invoke it with \*/ALL packages being updated?

-[]
+You would only want to bump packages for components that you have actually changed.

 ## Short origin (i.e name, why we have it?)